garyhurtz/cmp_kitty/README.md

 > window and it is the window to which keyboard events are delivered.
 If no window is focused,
 > the last focused window is matched.

-By default, tabs and windows of all states are included.

 ### include_title and exclude_title

-Tabs and windows each have titles, which can be used to provide stateless control over which tabs and/or windows to include and exclude.
-By default, cmp-kitty will include content from any tab or window titled *"cmp-include"*, regardless of whether it is matched according to its active or focus state.

-For example, suppose you have a window that contains test output that is injecting a bunch of noise into your completions.
-In that case, you can quickly omit completion items generated by that window or tab by simply changing the title to *"cmp-exclude"*.

-This plugin even provides a command to handle that for you:
+These evaluate tabs and windows according to their titles.
+By default, *cmp-kitty* always includes content from tabs and windows titled *"cmp-include"*, and always excludes content from tabs and windows titled *cmp_exclude*, regardless of state.

+The [Kitty docs](https://sw.kovidgoyal.net/kitty/remote-control/) detail how to set tab and window titles using scripts.
+This plugin includes a command that sets a window title to *cmp_exclude*:

     :CmpKittyExcludeWindow

 See the Commands section below for more details.

-The defaults are defined as follows:
+The default function bodies are:

 ```lua
 include_title = function(title)